Smile, Mom: Plot

 Smile Mom covers the reconciliation and love stories of 3 pairs of mothers and daughters.

-Jo Bok-hee (Lee Mi-sook) is the mother of three children Shin Dal-rae (Kang Min-kyung), Shin Meo-roo (Lee Jae-hwang) and Shin So-ra (Jung Ji-ahn).
+Jo Bok-hee is the mother of three children Shin Dal-rae, Shin Meo-roo and Shin So-ra.
 For their own well being, Jo Bok-hee pushes them hard to succeed.
 Shin Dal-rae is a top talent and since she was a young child, she has been dragged to broadcasting companies for auditions.
 Because of her shy and introverted personality, Shin Dal-rae hates to be in front of the camera, but after her mother and father fought over money, Shin Dal-rae has just followed her mother's will.
-Shin Meo-roo is Jo Bok-hee's first son and is married to Kang Shin-young (Yoon Jung-hee).
+Shin Meo-roo is Jo Bok-hee's first son and is married to Kang Shin-young.
 He has a bad habit of being a womanizer.
 Growing up under the strong will of his mother, Shin Meo-roo has also become a bit of a mama's boy.
 He is popular and thought to be kind, but he is not responsible and double-faced.

-Park Soon-ja (Park Won-sook) is the mother of Kang Shin-young and Kang Do-young.
+Park Soon-ja is the mother of Kang Shin-young and Kang Do-young.
 Under her husband's patriarchal attitude, she raised her children and also took care of her parents-in-law and husband.
 Kang Shin-young assists her husband Shin Meo-roo, who is a politician.
 She even writes his draft speeches on his behalf.
 To promote her husband's kind image she showcases her life to the public.
-Older brother Kang Do-young (Seo Dong-won) is incompetent, troubled, and vain.
+Older brother Kang Do-young is incompetent, troubled, and vain.

-Yoon Min-joo (Ji Soo-won) is the mother of Bae Yeon-woo (Kim Jin-woo) and Bae Yeon-seo (Yeo Min-joo).
+Yoon Min-joo is the mother of Bae Yeon-woo and Bae Yeon-seo.
 She was dumped by her husband and raised her two kids alone.
 Even as a single mother she was able to become a professor.
 Yoon Min-joo is close friends with Jo Bok-hee.
 Nevertheless, because Yoon Min-joo was dumped by her husband she has gained a twisted mind.
 Her son Bae Yeon-woo is the society reporter for a newspaper.
 His character is cynical, critical and rough.
 Because of his father, he is indifferent to his mother, hates his family and does not want to marry.
 Daughter Bae Yeon-seo constantly defies her mother so there's always conflict between the two.